 What Is IRR?

-The internal rate of return is a way of comparing the future value of an investment to what that investment is worth in today’s dollars.
-By calculating what the investment will be worth, figuring out its equivalent in today’s dollars and comparing that to the amount of your investment, an investor can determine whether the investment will lose money or earn enough to make it worthwhile.
+Internal rate of return is a way of comparing the future value of an investment as if it were valued in today’s dollar.
+By calculating what an investment will be worth in the future, what its value would be in the market today, and comparing it to the amount of your investment, you can then determine an investment’s risk.

 i=Required return or discount rate